Register your office to receive a $50 credit towards your first case.

 Share This Post

 Porcelain-fused-to-metal (PFM) crowns are among the most well-liked and dependable restorations.
-This material closely resembles the look of a genuine tooth using a cast metal framework covered with porcelain.
+This material closely resembles the look of a natural tooth by using a cast metal framework covered with porcelain.
+When combined with modern zirconia and PFM crown solutions, clinicians can address a wide range of restorative needs while balancing strength and appearance.

-For this dental restoration to be effective, the tooth must be sufficiently prepped, which sometimes necessitates significant dental reduction.
-To conceal the metal base and the expansive porcelain used to disguise this alloy, the crown must be thick enough.
-A methodical, planned approach to tooth preparation helps to guarantee that the prep is properly formed.
+For this dental restoration to be effective, the tooth must be sufficiently prepared, which sometimes necessitates significant dental reduction.
+To conceal the metal base and the porcelain used to mask the alloy, the crown must be thick enough.
+A methodical and planned approach to tooth preparation helps ensure that the prep is properly formed and supports long-term success.

 The materials needed for a PFM crown preparation are: